-Our agency was founded in 1988 by Felicity Bryan, previously a director at Curtis Brown, and now represents over 200 authors across a wide range of genres.
-In addition to Felicity, it has three full-time agents and one associate agent, and employs a further team of six, as well as a fully-paid intern, rotated every three months.
+Our agency was founded in 1988 by Felicity Bryan MBE, previously a director at Curtis Brown, and now represents over 200 authors across a wide range of genres.
+As of 2020 it has three full-time agents and one associate agent, and employs a further team of six.

 1973 — Felicity joins London lit agency Curtis Brown, after being plucked from The Economist by mentor Graham Watson, who counted Daphne du Maurier, Gore Vidal and John Steinbeck among his list.

 1980 — Felicity founds the Laurence Stern Fellowship in memory of her friend Larry Stern.
 Each year it sends a young British journalist to work on The Washington Post.
 Alumni include James Naughtie, Mary Ann Sieghart, Jonathan Freedman, Cathy Newman and Gary Younge.

 1981 — Felicity moves to Oxford with her husband.

 1988 — After spending years commuting to London, Felicity sets up her own agency in an Oxford flat on North Parade, with three aims: to expand her list to include local authors; to encourage academics like Diarmaid MacCulloch, to write for the general trade and get serious money for serious books; and, most importantly, to be a truly international agent and not make London her first point of call.
 Milan, New York, Munich, Tokyo… all, she vows, will get equal billing.